 - The pledge of assets solely to secure a debt obligation, including security agreements, deeds of trust, indentures, financing statements, and liens;

-Based on the current language of the bill, transactions that are subject to OHCA are not clearly exempt from AB-3129’s notice and consent process.
-Stakeholders have raised concerns that this will create the potential for filing and review under both frameworks, which may add costs and administrative burdens for parties, create redundancies between the applications, and lead to potential inconsistencies in oversight decisions.
+The bill also amends the HCQAA to clarify that transactions involving private equity groups or hedge funds that are subject to AB-3129’s notice and consent requirements are expressly exempt from the OHCA filing requirement.
+Stakeholders previously raised concerns of a required filing and review under both frameworks, which may have added costs and administrative burdens for parties, created redundancies between the applications, and lead to potential inconsistencies in oversight decisions.

 NOTICE AND CONSENT TIMELINE